Kahler-Einstein metric near an isolated log canonical singularity: K ahler-Einstein metrics near log canonical singularities

 Abusing notation, we still denote the domain $\pi^{-1}(\cU)$ by $\cU$.
 Let $\theta$ be a fixed smooth K\"ahler form on $Y$ and we consider the following perturbed family of complex Monge-Amp\`ere equations on $\pi^{-1}(\cU)$ for $s \in (0, 1)$,

 For each $s>0$, we shall first get solution $\varphi_s$ for equation \eqref{scmp}.
 When $s=0$, equation \eqref{scmp} coincides with equation \eqref{ocmp}.
 Next we want to use pluripotential theory to get uniform $C^0$ estimate with barrier of $\varphi_s$.
-Similar $C^0$ estimate of degenerate Monge-Amp\`ere equations are have been obtained in different settings such as on unit ball in \cite{Kol1} and singular variety with Klt singularity in \cite{EGZ,D-P,Z}.
-The main differences of our geometric domain with previous setting are twofold: Firstly, we consider the log canonical singularity, which means we don't have $L^p (p>1)$ integrability of right hand side of equations \eqref{scmp}, hence we don't have uniform boundedness control of $\varphi_s$, which cause extra trouble for high order derivative estimates.
-Secondly, our geometric domain $\Omega$ is not globally strongly pseudoconvex after we blow up the isolated log canonical singularity.
+Similar $C^0$ estimate of degenerate Monge-Amp\`ere equations have been obtained in different settings such as on unit ball in \cite{Kol1}, on singular Stein domain in \cite{GGZ} and on singular variety with Klt singularity in \cite{EGZ,D-P,Z}.
+The main differences of our geometric domain with previous setting is the following: we consider the log canonical singularity, which means we do not have $L^p (p>1)$ integrability of right hand side of equations \eqref{scmp}, hence we do not have uniform boundedness control of $\varphi_s$, which will also cause extra trouble for high order derivative estimates.